Professor Robert Hills

 In 2018, he moved back to the University of Oxford where he is part of the Early Breast Cancer Trialists' Collaborative Group.

-Analysis of the clinical impact of NPM1 mutant allele burden in a large cohort of younger adult patients with acute myeloid leukaemia.
+The clinical impact of mutant DNMT3A R882 variant allele frequency in acute myeloid leukaemia.